Research Award: Food, Environment, and Health 2019

 - projects solely focused on improving food production, quantity, and/or access;

-For more background on our program’s thematic areas of interest, you may wish to consult our program Web page.
+For more background on our program’s thematic areas of interest, you may wish to consult our website.
 Informative materials provided on the website include lists of recently funded projects and an open call for research ideas.

-The successful candidate will allocate 50% of his/her time to their own research project under the guidance of a program officer, and will be expected to present a research plan and provide updates on progress throughout the year.
-The remaining 50% of the time, the research award recipient will contribute to the management of the program through a variety of tasks, which may include synthesizing and disseminating project outcomes and results; preparing communication material; participating in project development, monitoring, and evaluation; and drafting internal and external reports.
-Interest in and aptitude for this work will be an important factor in the selection of the successful candidate.
+The successful candidate will allocate 50% of the time to his/her own research project under the guidance of a program officer and will be expected to present a research plan and provide updates on progress throughout the year.
+In the remaining 50% of the time, the Research Award Recipient will contribute to the management of the program through a variety of tasks, which may include synthesizing and disseminating project outcomes and results; preparing communication material; participating in project development, monitoring, and evaluation; and drafting internal and external reports.
+An interest in and aptitude for this work will be an important factor in the selection of the successful candidate.

 Who can apply?